 Across the ocean at Mannheim, Germany, Adam Scholl and Mary Magdalina Pommert were each born in 1807.
 I am their great-great-great-grandson.

-Archibald D. Thomas moved to Springfield, Tennessee, 25 miles north of Nashville in Robertson County.
+Early in the 19th century, Archibald D. Thomas moved to Springfield, Tennessee, 25 miles north of Nashville in Robertson County.
 He became only the third medical doctor in that city.

 According to a history of Robertson County, A few of the settlers brought slaves with them and a small contingent of free blacks lived in the county in the 1790s.
 However, the majority of the region's inhabitants used no slave labor.
 Late in the 20th century, my uncle happened to mention the subject.
 Had any of our ancestors been slaveholders?
 I don't think so, Uncle Hubert told me; I hope not.